A Storied History

 Our iconic space was also featured in the press photos for the 1991 Gus Van Sant film, “My Own Private Idaho,” starring Rivers Phoenix and Keanu Reeves.

-For more information about the history of the Virginia Inn and the Livingston-Baker building, please read this article in Seattle Met.
+To learn more about the history of the Virginia Inn, we suggest this article from Seattle Met.